-EXO, BTS Big Winners In ’31st Golden Disk Awards’, Bangtan Boys Prep For Upcoming Album Next Month
+EXO, BTS Big Winners In 31st Golden Disk Awards, Bangtan Boys Prep For Upcoming Album Next Month

 South Korea’s hottest Kpop boy bands, EXO and BTS, were big winners in the recently concluded 31st Golden Disk Awards.
-The boys of EXO and BTS have proven their dominance once again bagging multiple awards during the coveted event.
+The boys of EXO and BTS have proven their dominance once again, bagging multiple awards during the coveted event.

 On January 14, top musicians and Kpop stars graced the highly anticipated 31st Golden Disk Awards held at the Korea International Exhibition and Convention Center (KINTEX).
 The 2-day event was hosted by Hwang Chi Yeol, Seohyun, and Yonghwa (Day 1) as well as Kang Sora and Sung Si Kyung (Day 2).

-The annual event is considered to be the Korean Grammy Awards intended to commemorate outstanding achievement and performances of various music act.
+The annual event is considered to be the Korean Grammy Awards intended to commemorate outstanding achievements and performances of various music acts.
 The special gathering was spearheaded by the Music Industry Association of Korea.
 As expected, the country’s biggest names in the music industry were present during the ceremony, adding glitz and glamour to the show.

 31st Golden Disc Awards Red Carpet!